ksnortum/Inputer/README.md

     Inputer in = new Inputer();
     String name = in.getString("Enter your name");

 Inputer will add ": " to a prompt that it thinks needs it.
-So the above prompt wold actually be:
+So the above prompt would actually be:

     Enter your name: